 A bit of an eye opener… the best beaches are always the nudist beaches!

 Cobblers Beach, Obelix Bay and Lady Bay Beach

-All 3 beaches are beautiful but to my amazement, none were ‘oh if there’s one or two nudists, then I can handle it’ especially Cobblers Beach.
+All 3 beaches are beautiful but to my amazement, none were of the type ‘oh if there’s one or two nudists, then I can handle it’ especially Cobblers Beach.
 This one is set literally around the corner from the popular family beach of Balmoral and I was gobsmacked at how many nudists were there.
-I didn’t have the balls to sit on this beach.
+I didn’t have the balls (no pun intended!) to sit on this beach.